AE - Aerospace Engineering

 2 Classroom hours; 3 Lab hours.

 Strength analysis and design of flight vehicle components.
 Introduction to energy methods and variational principles.
-Application of finite element method to the analysis of flight vehicle structures.
-Special projects in structural analysis and design.
-Prerequisites: AE 333, 525.
+Application of finite element method, including commercial finite element software, to the analysis of flight vehicle structures.
+Prerequisite: AE 525.

 2 Classroom hours; 4 Lab hours.